Xylitol: Structure, production, commerce

+Xylitol is one of three 5-carbon sugar alcohols.
+The others are arabitol and ribitol.
+These three compounds differ in the stereochemistry of the three secondary alcohol groups.

 Xylitol occurs naturally in small amounts in plums, strawberries, cauliflower, and pumpkin; humans and many other animals make trace amounts during metabolism of carbohydrates.
 Unlike most sugar alcohols, xylitol is achiral.
 Most other isomers of pentane-1,2,3,4,5-pentol are chiral, but xylitol has a plane of symmetry.

 Industrial production starts with lignocellulosic biomass from which xylan is extracted; raw biomass materials include hardwoods, softwoods, and agricultural waste from processing maize, wheat, or rice.
-The xylan polymers can be hydrolyzed into xylose, which is catalytically hydrogenated into xylitol.
+The mixture is hydrolyzed with acid to give xylose.
+The xylose is purified by chromatography.
+Purified xylose is catalytically hydrogenated into xylitol using a Raney nickel catalyst.
 The conversion changes the sugar (xylose, an aldehyde) into the primary alcohol, xylitol.
-Impurities are then removed.

-The mixture is often processed by standard industrial methods; industrial fermentation involving bacteria, fungi, or yeast, especially Candida tropicalis, are common, but are not as efficient.

-According to the US Department of Energy, xylitol production by fermentation from discarded biomass is one of the most valuable renewable chemicals for commerce, forecast to be a US$1.4 billion industry by 2025.
+Xylitol can also be obtained by industrial fermentation, but this methodology is not as economical as the acid hydrolysis/chromatography route described above.
+Fermentation is effected by bacteria, fungi, or yeast, especially Candida tropicalis.
+According to the US Department of Energy, xylitol production by fermentation from discarded biomass is one of the most valuable renewable chemicals for commerce, forecast to be a US $1.41 billion industry by 2025.

 Uses

 Xylitol is used as a sugar substitute in such manufactured products as drugs, dietary supplements, confections, toothpaste, and chewing gum, but is not a common household sweetener.
 Xylitol has negligible effects on blood sugar because its assimilation and metabolism are independent of insulin.
-It is approved as a food additive in the United States and elsewhere.
+It is approved as a food additive and sugar substitute in the United States.

 Xylitol is also found as an additive to saline solution for nasal irrigation and has been reported to be effective in improving symptoms of chronic sinusitis.

+Xylitol can also be incorporated into fabrics to produce a cooling fabric.
+When moisture, such as sweat, comes into contact with the xylitol embedded in the fabric, it produces a cooling sensation.

 Food properties

 Nutrition, taste, and cooking

 Humans absorb xylitol more slowly than sucrose, and xylitol supplies 40% fewer calories than an equal mass of sucrose.

 Xylitol has about the same sweetness as sucrose, but is sweeter than similar compounds like sorbitol and mannitol.

-Xylitol is stable enough to be used in baking, but because xylitol and other polyols are more heat-stable, they do not caramelise as sugars do.
-When used in foods, they lower the freezing point of the mixture.
+Xylitol is stable enough to be used in baking, but, because xylitol and other polyols are more heat-stable, they do not caramelise as sugars do.
+Sugars and polyols lower the freezing point of foods such as ice-cream, but xylitol does so excessively, requiring thickeners to keep the ice-cream from being too soft.